-This Question Card Deck Is The Perfect Couples Gift For Valentine's Day — & Beyond
+The Deck Of Cards That Amped Up The Intimacy With My S.O.

 Final Thoughts

 Depending on your partner, the act of talking about the relationship itself might not be something that comes easily.
 While these decks are ultimately supposed to be a fun, modern way to spark meaningful conversations, the truth is that it can be very vulnerable to answer these — especially if there is past trauma in the relationship.
 That's not to say that there aren't any fun, sexy questions in the mix — "Describe our first kiss" brought some of the best memories we've shared — but it's definitely something to keep in mind before diving in.
-I, an avid journaler and professional over-sharer, have always been comfortable expressing my emotions.
-On the other hand, my more mercurial partner has always been more guarded with feelings and therefore can struggle with being as candid.
-With that being so, it meant so much more to me when he was able to open up with every card.
+As an avid journaler and professional over-sharer, I've always felt comfortable expressing my emotions.
+My more mercurial partner, on the other hand, is generally more guarded with his feelings — and, therefore, can struggle with being candid.
+In the end, playing both card games encouraged him to come out of his intimacy shell in a way that was both surprising and very meaningful.

+At $25 per deck, this is already something I'm planning on gifting to my friends in various stages of coupledom — I bet the Date Deck would be perfect via FaceTime and Zoom, or for keeping on a coffee table to get to know someone new IRL.

-At $25 for each deck, this is something I'm already planning on getting for my friends in various stages of coupledom — and I bet the Date Deck would be perfect for a FaceTime date (assuming both parties order in advance) or for keeping on a coffee table to get to know someone new IRL.
+At $25 per deck, this is already something I'm planning on gifting to my friends in various stages of coupledom — I bet the Date Deck would be perfect via FaceTime and Zoom, or for keeping on a coffee table to get to know someone new IRL.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.